-You will have heard so many times over the last ten years how important SEO is for your business.
+You will have heard so many times over the last ten years how important SEO is for your brand.
 But what if your business is doing really well just as it is – why invest in a marketing strategy you’ve never really felt the need for?

-The first thing we need to consider is what we actually mean by a “successful” business.
+The first thing we need to consider is what we actually mean by a “successful” brand.
 An oil firm like Total has got to rank high among the list of successful businesses and it’s fair to say it doesn’t rely on SEO leads to thrive.
 The people Total wants to be doing business with aren’t going to be found on Google – it’s as simple as that.

 Success isn’t measured by the size of your business, though.
 What if you’re a local sandwich shop that can barely keep up with its current clientele?
 That sounds like a successful business in its own right but does it need SEO to maintain or grow its business?

 Working our way back up to the bigger businesses, we have brands like Nike who were popular long before SEO and continue to thrive in the digital age.
 Does Nike worry about the number of links pointing to its homepage?
 Well, it doesn’t need to because it’s got the privilege of being one of the most reputable brands in its industry.
 Traffic is guaranteed but the sports giant still needs to think about technical SEO – site health, loading times, etc.

 The point is, success means something different to every business and the role SEO plays in this will vary.
 This concept will be a lot less vague by the time you’re finished with this article.